ncbrown1/my-unix-profiles/README.md

 * .vimrc from [amix/vimrc](https://github.com/amix/vimrc) because it is well structured, useful, and pretty
 * Homebrew from [brew.sh](http://brew.sh) because every developer needs Homebrew
 * .bashrc from [ezprompt.net](http://ezprompt.net) for the git status
+* .bashrc also from [this serverfault thread](http://serverfault.com/questions/3743/what-useful-things-can-one-add-to-ones-bashrc) for some good ideas